-There are plenty of reasons to visit Takayama.
+There are plenty of things to do in Takayama.
 It’s a small city compared to Tokyo and Osaka but it’s a destination that oozes with character.
 When you’re in Takayama, you’ll feel like you’re in a time capsule.

 Personally, we visited Takayama as a base to explore Shirakawa-go but the town itself offers plenty for first-time visitors.
 It’s beautifully preserved old town dates back to the Edo period and serves as an ideal backdrop for one of Japan’s most beautiful festivals – Takayama Matsuri.

 Often referred to as Hida Takayama to differentiate it from towns of the same name, the city is located in the mountainous region of Gifu prefecture, making it a prime jumping off point into the Japanese Alps.

 As charming as it is, Takayama is small so you won’t need more than a day or two to explore it.
 Whether you’re attending the festival or just passing through, listed below are ten of the most popular things to do in Takayama.